nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/3-queries.rst

 and what search terms were detected in the search.

 The feature model is provided to the *ProkFunFind* pipeline as a JSON formatted file.
-An example of a feature model input for the toy example in the above image can be seen in the `systems.json` file:
+An example of a feature model input for ProkFunFind can be seen in the `./queries/examples/systems.json` file:

 .. code-block::